What tangible benefits are there to being in the All-College Honors program?

 How do I become an Honors student?

-The Honors director will invite high school seniors with at least two of the following academic qualifications to join the All-College Honors program: top 10 percent of their class, 94 average, 1300 SAT score (or 700 verbal), or 28 ACT score.
+The Honors director will invite high school seniors with at least two of the following academic qualifications to join the All-College Honors program: top 10 percent of their class, 94 average, 1290 SAT score (math & reading), or 27 ACT score.
 A student with a somewhat lower score or ranking may petition the Honors director to take into account the high school’s reputation; the student’s demanding curriculum, and/or the student’s unusual talents.
 There is an on-line application for such petitions.

 May I defer my admission to the Honors program?

 An invitation to enter the Honors program is extended only for a student’s first semester at Canisius, usually the fall semester of the freshman year.